neocrym/neocrym-sphinx-theme/docs/contributing/design.md

 ## Reason for existence

-Furo exists because, at the time of writing, no existing Sphinx documentation theme quite fit what I wanted.
+neocrym-sphinx-theme exists because, at the time of writing, no existing Sphinx documentation theme quite fit what I wanted.
 The rough structural elements I wanted were:

 - Three-column layout, for proper in-page navigation.
 - Clear navigational sidebar.